QED1224/Toontown-Resources/README.md

 ## Cog Attack Accuracy <a name="cog-atk-acc"></a>
 [[back to top](#contents)]

-The following three sections outline the calculations that were performed for each active cog in battle.
+The following three sections outline the calculations that are performed for each active cog in battle.

 ### Which attack will be used? <a name="cog-atk-acc-1"></a>

-There were two variables used in the calculation of `atk` (the attack to be used): `theSuit` and `attacks`.
-The former represented the cog being used in the calculation, while the latter was a tuple containing the information for each of `theSuit`'s possible attacks.
-Also note that a "relative" cog level was used for frequency calculation purposes.
+There are two variables used in the calculation of `atk` (the attack to be used): `theSuit` and `attacks`.
+The former represents the cog being used in the calculation, while the latter was a tuple containing the information for each of `theSuit`'s possible attacks.
+Also note that a "relative" cog level is used for frequency calculation purposes.
 This was calculated as follows.
 ```
 relative level = cog level - base level
 ```
-Where "cog level" was the actual level and "base level" was the lowest possible level.
-From here, the `pickSuitAttack` function used the following process to determine which attack would be used:
+Where "cog level" is the actual level and "base level" is the lowest possible level.
+From here, the `pickSuitAttack` function uses the following process to determine which attack to use:

-1. A pseudorandom integer `randNum` was generated such that 0 <= `randNum` <= 99.
+1. A pseudorandom integer `randNum` is generated such that 0 <= `randNum` <= 99.
-2. The attack frequencies associated with `theSuit`'s relative level were then iteratively summed.
-This sum was stored in a variable `count`.
+2. The attack frequencies associated with `theSuit`'s relative level are then iteratively summed.
+This sum is stored in a variable `count`.
-3. On each iteration, `randNum` was compared to `count`.
+3. On each iteration, `randNum` is compared to `count`.
-    - if `randNum` was less than `count`, `attackNum` was assigned an integer representing the number of completed iterations (starting at 0).
+    - if `randNum` is less than `count`, `attackNum` is assigned an integer representing the number of completed iterations (starting at 0).
-    - if `randNum` was greater than or equal to `count`, the loop continued.
+    - if `randNum` is greater than or equal to `count`, the loop continued.
-4. `attackNum` was returned.
+4. `attackNum` is returned.

 Let's look at an example.
 Here's the output of a simulation of the above algorithm for a Level 3 Yesman: